AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/config-dm.md

 <!-- **Before you creating a Dynamic Media Configuration in Cloud Services**: After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials. -->

-1. In Experience Manager come Cloud Service, seleziona l’Experience Manager come logo di Cloud Service per accedere alla console di navigazione globale.
+1. In Experience Manager as a Cloud Service, seleziona il logo Experience Manager as a Cloud Service per accedere alla console di navigazione globale.
 1. A sinistra della console, seleziona l’icona Strumenti , quindi vai a **[!UICONTROL Cloud Services > Configurazione Dynamic Media]**.
 1. Nella pagina Browser configurazione Dynamic Media, nel riquadro a sinistra, selezionare **[!UICONTROL global]** (non selezionare l&#39;icona della cartella a sinistra di **[!UICONTROL global]**).
 Quindi seleziona **[!UICONTROL Crea]**.
 1. Nella pagina **[!UICONTROL Crea configurazione Dynamic Media]**, immetti un titolo, l&#39;indirizzo e-mail dell&#39;account Dynamic Media, la password, quindi seleziona la tua area geografica.
 Queste informazioni vengono fornite per Adobe nell’e-mail di provisioning.
 Se non hai ricevuto questa e-mail, contatta l’Assistenza clienti di Adobe.